Meet Jay

 Please note: Jay does not provide individual mental health advice via any social media platform, as doing so would be unethical.

-If you’re seeking support, please speak with your doctor or search for a mental health service online.
+If you’re seeking support, please speak with your doctor or search for help online.
 If you’re in Australia, you can reach out to LifeLine, MensHelpLine, 13YARN, KidsHelpLine, or the Suicide Callback Service.
 Google them.
 Their numbers will pop up.